HOW DID HELP FOR HEROES START?

 Click the bars below to expand each selection:

 Who does Help for Heroes support?

-Help for Heroes supports Regular and Reserve Personnel and Veterans who have suffered injuries or illness during, or as a result of, Service which impacts on their daily life.
+Help for Heroes provides support for wounded veterans both regular and reserve personnel who have suffered injuries or illness during, or as a result of, Service which impacts on their daily life.
 The Charity also helps their close family and dependents.

 - Serving personnel who are medically downgraded and whose condition is likely to last 12 months or more and lead to a medical discharge, with an ongoing injury or illness that impacts on their daily life.

 - Veterans with an ongoing injury or illness that impacts on their daily life who:

 - Were medically downgraded for 12 months or more whilst in service with that condition